she-osprey/IPWK6-CORE/README.md

 - Rank
 - Country Abbreviation
--Total Points
+- Total Points
-Previous Points
+- Previous Points
-Rank Change
+- Rank Change
-Average Previous Years Points
+- Average Previous Years Points
-Average Previous Years Points Weighted (50%)
+- Average Previous Years Points Weighted (50%)
-Average 2 Years Ago Points
+- Average 2 Years Ago Points
-Average 2 Years Ago Points Weighted (30%)
+- Average 2 Years Ago Points Weighted (30%)
-Average 3 Years Ago Points
+- Average 3 Years Ago Points
-Average 3 Years Ago Points Weighted (20%) Confederation
+- Average 3 Years Ago Points Weighted (20%)
+- Confederation
-Date - date of the match
+- Date - date of the match
-Home_team - the name of the home team
+- Home_team - the name of the home team
-Away_team - the name of the away team
+- Away_team - the name of the away team
-Home_score - full-time home team score including extra time, not including penalty-shootouts Away_score - full-time away team score including extra time, not including penalty-shootouts Tournament - the name of the tournament
+- Home_score - full-time home team score including extra time, not including penalty-shootouts
+- Away_score - full-time away team score including extra time, not including penalty-shootouts
+- Tournament - the name of the tournament
-City - the name of the city/town/administrative unit where the match was played Country - the name of the country where the match was played Neutral - TRUE/FALSE column indicating whether the match was played at a neutral venue
+- City - the name of the city/town/administrative unit where the match was played
+- Country - the name of the country where the match was played
+- Neutral - TRUE/FALSE column indicating whether the match was played at a neutral venue

 ## Assessment Expectation
 In order to work on the above problem, you need to do the following:

-Define the question, the metric for success, the context, experimental design taken and the appropriateness of the available data to answer the given question
+- Define the question, the metric for success, the context, experimental design taken and the appropriateness of the available data to answer the given question
-Expected flow for the assessment:
+- Expected flow for the assessment:
-Perform your EDA
+- Perform your EDA
-Perform any necessary feature engineering
+- Perform any necessary feature engineering
-Check of multicollinearity
+- Check of multicollinearity
-Start building the model
+- Start building the model
-Cross-validate the model
+- Cross-validate the model
-Compute RMSE
+- Compute RMSE
-Create residual plots for your models, and assess their heteroscedasticity using Bartlett’s test Perform appropriate regressions on the data including your justification Challenge your solution by providing insights on how you can make improvements.
+- Create residual plots for your models, and assess their heteroscedasticity using Bartlett’s test
+- Perform appropriate regressions on the data including your justification
+- Challenge your solution by providing insights on how you can make improvements.

 ## Dataset